 The peak output of a pair of Dayton Audio makes 150W with quite a high 90W RMS parameter.
 The sound has good dynamics and balance and doesn’t get muffled throughout the frequency range.
 The latter starts with the audible and well-shaped 45Hz bass and reaches 20kHz for high frequencies.
 The woofers are 6.5-inch drivers spreading the sound with the rigid polypropylene cones.
 The low mids and the low-end in general is represented in detail with this model, there’s a distinct main line even in the pure bass performance.
 The latter gets enveloping and deep thanks to the bass reflex port providing the spacious output with distortion reduction.
 The bass is lively and packs a punch at peaks though might be a bit less concentrated towards the sub-low frequencies.
 The tweeter has a 1-inch diameter, is made of AMT, and provides open high-end.

-The Dayton Audio T652 provides a balanced and lively output for analog sound.
+For the analog sound, the Dayton Audio T652 provides a balanced and lively output.
 The instruments are pictured precisely and positioned accurately in the soundstage.
-The voices are sharp, yet overall, they are very distinct and detailed.
+Voices are sharp but overall very distinct and detailed.
 The volume range is quite wide letting the devices sound without any distortion and tight at high volumes (the sensitivity makes 88dB).

 Pros